jsterner30/inventrack/README.md

     ```shell
     npm run build:shared
     ```
-    > If you get IDE errors about the `'shared'` module not being found, you'll have to restart your Typescript service:
+    > After running this, if you get IDE errors about the `'shared'` module not being found, you'll have to restart your Typescript service:
     > - In Webstorm, click ![Typescript 5.4.5](https://github.com/user-attachments/assets/153d729f-58c7-4e87-9e02-c617664f0161) in the bottom-right corner of the screen and then click 'Restart Typescript Service'.
     > - In VS Code, use <kbd>Cmd/Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, then type 'Restart TS Server' and hit <kbd>Enter</kbd>.
 This only works if the editor is currently focused on a typescript file.
 3. Start the backend. *If you make changes to the backend you'll have to kill it (<kbd>Ctrl</kbd>+<kbd>C</kbd>) and restart